 The FHIR REST Endpoint listens on a given port for incoming FHIR requests, and routes them to the FHIR Storage module.

-Both modules can be clustered in an N-node cluster arrangement as needed.
-There is no limit to how wide a cluster can be designed (i.e. how many nodes it can have), and a single node deployment can be thought of as a cluster with only one node.
+Both modules can be clustered in an N-process cluster arrangement as needed.
+There is no limit to how wide a cluster can be designed (i.e. how many processes it can have), and a single process deployment can be thought of as a cluster with only one node.